/*

 /**

-* Returns an array of String
+* Returns an array of Strings containing the names

 * of all metadata formats, including the native and standard

-* formats, recognized by this plug-in's getAsTree
+* formats, recognized by this plug-in's getAsTree,

-, and mergeTree
+* setFromTree, and mergeTree methods.

-* If there are no such formats, null
+* If there are no such formats, null is returned.

 *